The Scousers

 "The Scousers" was a regular series of tongue-in-cheek sketches from the Harry Enfield's Television Programme (BBC2), followed by the Harry Enfield & Chums comedy show (BBC1) of the early 1990s.
 Each sketch began with "The Scousers" written in large yellow letters and a short parody version of the Brookside theme song being played.

 Gary, Barry and Terry

 It featured a set of stereotyped Liverpudlian characters or Scousers, "Ga'", "Ba'" and "Te'" (Gary, Barry and Terry) played by Gary Bleasdale, Harry Enfield, Joe McGann, and Mark Moraghan.
 The original inspiration for the Scousers sketches were Barry Grant and Terry Sullivan, two characters from the Channel 4, soap opera Brookside, set in Liverpool.
 Bleasdale, McGann and Moraghan are actually from Liverpool.
-Bleasdale actually appeared in Brookside in 1995 as a character called Donnelly.
+Bleasdale also appeared in Brookside in 1995 as a character called Donnelly.